Nathan432532/DataGen/README.md

 ORDER BY tijd
 ```

+The Y axis is in kWh.
+Values are large because the pipeline converts MW → kWh (× 1000) and sums all municipalities across Flanders.
+For example, 5,000,000 = 5,000 MWh at peak solar.

+To get friendlier axis numbers, either:

+- **In the query** — divide by 1000 and label as MWh: `vlaanderen_zon_kwh / 1000 AS "Vlaanderen Solar (MWh)"`
+- **In Grafana** — Panel settings → Standard options → Unit → search `watt-hour (Wh)`, Grafana will auto-scale to kWh / MWh / GWh

 ### 5. Enable daily updates

 Unpause `combined_energy`.
 It runs daily, fetching that day's data from both sources and appending to the combined table.